yiguo-17/emagi-backend/README.md

 ### Workflow

+The three functions you'll have to write are NOT in order in the test terminal results.
+Tackle them in whatever order you want to!

 For each test, you'll have to:

 1. Create a file with the name from the test.
 For `emagify.test.js`, your file is going to be called `emagify.js`, and so on.